 Again, lots of the strategies I’ll explore later will help with that.

 Food can be an issue, just as it is in humans.
 Dogs don’t process sugar as we do, but if I say to you that my boss used to give me some full-sugar Coca-Cola and a bag of Haribo Sours before a meeting just to see me go, you’ll know why he found it so amusing.
 If you run marathons or do triathlons, you’ll know all about the importance of carb-loading for energy.
 Additives, sugars and unnecessary ingredients can all have a negative effect on canine behaviour, just as they do on human behaviours.
 As a rule, if you’re buying food from the supermarket, you may find that it isn’t an optimal diet for your teenage dog.
 Discuss this with a canine nutritionist or your vet, but know that there are very good diets out there, be they raw, cooked, home-made, dry or wet food, and it needn’t be inconvenient.
-It’s important you dont just get any wet dog food, get the best food for your dog.
-Some will no doubt suggest low protein diets or seratonin-enhancing diets, but the very best thing to do if you think diet is the major contributing factor in your dog’s behaviour is to seek out a professional.
+It’s important you get the best food for your dog.
+Some will no doubt suggest low protein diets or serotonin-enhancing diets, but the very best thing to do if you think diet is the major contributing factor in your dog’s behaviour is to seek out a professional.
 It’s not something to tinker with yourself if you think that food is the primary cause behind your dog’s excited behaviour.

 Lack of sufficient rest and sleep can be a problem and can also create young dogs who are permanently wired.
 Like you, your dog needs a low-noise, unstimulating environment in which to sleep.
 They also need a lot more sleep than you’d think.
 It should be comfortable and at the right temperature.
 Expecting your dog to cope with household arousal when they are surrounded 14 hours a day by family members and excitement is a recipe for a dog who’s living on the edge of its nerves.
 8 hours of sleep may be enough for us, but it is not enough for our dogs.